thejerf/mtmap/README.md

 This package provides a map-like object for Go that backs to a `map[any]any`, but unlike direct usage of a `map[any]any`, when retrieving a value out of the map, the type is statically-known at compile time and thus does not need to be checked.
-See the example in the godoc.
+See [the example](https://github.com/thejerf/mtmap/blob/main/mtmap_test.go).

 # Pull Requests